Colleges by Location

 Overall, Springfield College offers a dynamic and inclusive learning environment with a strong emphasis on service to others.
 Through its core values of respect, inclusion, compassion, and excellence, the college prepares students to make a positive impact in their chosen professions and communities.
 Whether students are interested in health sciences, sport and exercise, or education, they can expect to receive a high-quality education at Springfield College that combines academic rigor with practical experience.

-Springfield College is a private university located in Springfield, MA and set in a suburban environment.
-This school uses a semester-based calendar.
-It has an acceptance rate of 70%.
-The freshman retention rate at Springfield College is 84% and the six-year graduation rate is 68%.
+Located in Springfield, MA, Springfield College is a private university.
+This school follows a semester-based calendar.
+It has an acceptance rate of 71%.
+The freshman retention rate at Springfield College is 81% and the six-year graduation rate is 74%.

 Quick Facts